 Silicon Valley has it prodigy, genius entrepreneurs.
 Paris has its “enfant terrible” artistes.
 But only in New York can you find both under one roof, no less in one mind.

 To begin, Dr. Cornett holds an MD with Distinction in Research from the University of Michigan, and a Ph.D. in neuroscience from UCLA.
 His dissertation was on human deep-brain responses to musical stimuli.
-He has also studied music composition and performance in a number of settings, including composition at the Darmstadt IMD during Summer 2014 and Indonesian gamelan composition / performance (in Bali and Java) during Summer 2015.
+He has also studied music composition and performance in a number of settings, including composition at the Darmstadt IMD during Summers 2014/16 and Indonesian gamelan composition/performance (in Bali and Java) during Summer 2015.

 For years, Dr. Cornett has led two lives.
-In daylight, at least on the weekdays, he runs Pastorus, LLC, a firm he founded in 2008, focused on drugs for autism, schizophrenia and substance abuse.
-Then as the sun sets (and add weekends to the mix), his loft, where he lives and works, transforms into Spectrum – a performance venue focused on contemporary concert music.
+In daylight, at least on the weekdays, he runs Pastorus, a firm he founded in 2008, focused on drugs for autism, schizophrenia, and addiction.
+Then as the sun sets (and add weekends to the mix), his loft, where he lives and works, transforms into Spectrum – a performance venue focused on contemporary concert (“classical”) music.

-What kind of music is a contemporary concert?
-Quoting from the Spectrum website: “Spectrum advocates for and supports innovation and virtuosity in the arts.
+What kind of contemporary concert is heard at Spectrum?
+Quoting from the venue’s website: “Spectrum advocates for and supports innovation and virtuosity in the arts.
 Our principal emphasis is on concert music of the 20th and 21st Centuries.
 We endeavor to give special consideration to music that we feel is under-represented in the United States, particularly academically-oriented music from Europe or influenced significantly by European developments, such as New Complexity and spectralism.
 We also with pleasure and gratitude present significant amounts of music by local (NYC area) and other US composers, particularly those still actively working”.
 That puts Spectrum at the far left of the avant-garde world of music.

 And with a track record of over 2000 concerts and counting, Spectrum is arguably one of the most important centers of the avant-garde in New York, if not the world.

 Autism afflicts an estimated 2,500,000 patients in the US.
 No drugs are approved by the US FDA to treat core symptoms of autism.
-Intranasal delivered Oxytocin, however, has shown statistically significant improvement in core symptoms of autism in multiple, placebo-controlled trials.
+Intranasal delivered Oxytocin, however, has shown statistically significant improvement in core symptoms of autism in placebo-controlled trials on four continents.
 Intranasal Oxytocin provides the most promising near-term opportunity to treat core symptoms of autism.

 Schizophrenia appears in 1.1% of the US adult population.
 Despite successful, multi-billion-dollar drugs on the market, problems persist with side effects (e. g., obesity, diabetes), and deficits in cognition and social function remain untreated, complicating relationships and employment.
 In placebo-controlled clinical trials, Intranasal Oxytocin not only improved aspects of schizophrenia treated by current drugs, but also demonstrated improvements in cognitive and social function symptoms.